Financial Aid and Scholarships

 This federally funded loan program is available to undergraduate students who demonstrate exceptional financial need and who are enrolled at least half-time.
 The interest rate is fixed at five percent and repayment begins nine months after the student is no longer enrolled at least a half-time or graduates.

 Privately funded education loans are not based on need, and no federal formula is applied to determine eligibility.
-However, the amount borrowed cannot exceed the cost of attendance minus other financial aid.
-Interest rates and repayment terms vary by lender, but are generally less favorable than those provided through the federal Direct lending program.
-Privately funded education loans are used to supplement the federal programs when the cost of attendance minus the maximum federal aid still leaves unmet need.
+The amount borrowed cannot exceed the cost of attendance minus other financial aid, including other loans.
+Interest rates and repayment terms vary by lender, and should be carefully considered when making borrowing decisions.
+Privately funded education loans may be used to supplement the federal programs when the cost of attendance minus the maximum federal aid still leaves unmet need.
 For information on alternative loans, visit the PSU website at www.pdx.edu/finaid/apply.

-Repayment of Federal Direct Stafford Loans (subsidized and unsubsidized) begins after the grace period which is six months after the student separates from school.
-A student is considered to be separated from school when their enrollment drops below half-time or after graduation.
-Repayment of Federal PLUS loans begins within sixty days of the last disbursement.
+Repayment of Federal Direct Loans (subsidized and unsubsidized) begins after the grace period, which is six months after the student withdraws or graduates from school, or has been enrolled less than half-time.
+Repayment of Federal Direct PLUS Loans begins within sixty days of the last disbursement.
 There are no penalties for making payments while in school or during the grace period.
 Students or parents may make payments at any time directly to their loan servicer.

 Entrance and Exit Counseling

-First-time federal Direct Stafford and Graduate PLUS loan borrowers must complete student loan entrance counseling.
-This counseling session focuses on a borrower’s rights and responsibilities and provides information about responsible borrowing.
-Shortly before graduating or enrolling in less than half time credit hours at Portland State University, Stafford and Graduate PLUS loan borrowers must also complete student loan exit counseling.
-Both entrance and exit counseling is required of all borrowers and completed online at www.studentloans.gov.
+First-time Federal Direct Subsidized and Unsubsidized Loan and Federal Direct Graduate PLUS Loan borrowers must complete entrance counseling, which focuses on a borrower’s rights and responsibilities and provides information about responsible borrowing.
+Shortly before graduating or enrolling in less than half time credit hours at Portland State University, borrowers must also complete student loan exit counseling.
+Both entrance and exit counseling is completed online at www.studentloans.gov.

 Debt Management and Default Reduction

-Portland State University is committed to helping students achieve sound financial planning and debt management.
-Information about loans, repayment options, and debt management strategies is available in the Office of Student Financial Aid and Scholarships.
-Website: www.pdx.edu/finaid.
+Portland State University is committed to helping students with sound financial planning and debt management.
+Information about loans, repayment options, and debt management strategies is available in the Office of Student Financial Aid and Scholarships at www.pdx.edu/finaid and the Student Financial Services office at www.pdx.edu/student-financial/financial-wellness-center.

-The Federal Work-Study Program is a limited, need-based program in which the federal government pays from 50 to 100 percent of student wages and the employer pays the remainder.
-Work-Study is available to undergraduate and graduate students.
+The Federal Work-Study Program is a limited, need-based program available to eligible undergraduate students.
 Employment opportunities are on-campus and off-campus.
 On-campus jobs are available with nearly every academic and administrative department.
-Off-campus jobs are with government agencies and nonprofit groups; many are community service jobs that involve directly serving the community, while providing a good work experience.
+Off-campus jobs are available with government agencies and nonprofit groups; many are community service jobs that involve directly serving the community while providing a good work experience.
 The America Reads program, which tutors young children in public schools, is one of these programs.
-The Portland State Univeristy Career Center lists openings for on-campus and off-campus jobs at www.pdx.edu/careers.
-For Federal Work Study information, please see the Student Employment Coordinator, in the Office of Student Financial Aid and Scholarships or the website at www.pdx.edu/finaid.
+The Portland State University Career Center lists openings for on-campus and off-campus jobs at www.pdx.edu/careers.
+More information can be found at www.pdx.edu/finaid.

 Portland State University has a number of scholarships which are administered by individual academic departments, the PSU General Scholarship committee, or special committees developed for specific scholarships.
 Scholarships generally are awarded on the basis of academic achievement, promise, and financial need.
-Additional information is available on the web at www.pdx.edu/scholarships.
+More information can be found at www.pdx.edu/scholarships.

 Satisfactory Academic Progress and Financial Aid

-Maximum Time Frame: PSU courses plus accepted transfer credits.
+To be eligible for federal, state or institutional aid students must make satisfactory progress, as defined by federal regulations, toward completion of their program of study.
+Portland State University monitors the student's course completion rate, which is the percentage of credits taken at PSU, or PSU plus transfer courses which have passing grades, according to the student level; grade point average for PSU courses, or PSU plus transfer courses, according to student level; and maximum time frame for PSU courses plus accepted transfer credits.
 The maximum time frame for undergraduate students is 270 attempted credits.
 The maximum time frame for post-baccalaureate students is 90 attempted credits.
-The Maximum time frame for graduate students is established according to the degree or program being sought.
+The maximum time frame for graduate students is established according to the degree or program being sought.

-Multiple Withdraws: Financial aid recipients who withdraw from all classes or received all negative grades twice within the school year are placed in immediate Suspended eligibility status.
+Multiple withdraws: financial aid recipients who withdraw from all their classes, or who receive all non-passing grades twice within the school year, will have their financial aid eligibility suspended.

-Graduate students must take courses applicable to their degree or certificate.
-At least 67% of all credits enrolled in during each academic year must be graduate level courses.
+Graduate students must take courses at the appropriate level; at least 67% of all credits enrolled in during each academic year must be graduate level courses.

-Students who do not meet all requirements of the Satisfactory Academic Progress policy will have their eligibility for financial aid suspended.
+Students who do not meet all requirements of the satisfactory academic progress policy during a term will be placed on Financial Aid Warning; students who do not meet all requirements of the satisfactory academic progress policy during a second term will have their eligibility for financial aid suspended.
 Students whose eligibility is suspended may submit a written appeal.

-The full policy is on-line at www.pdx.edu/finaid/eligibility.
-Printed copies can be found at the Office of Student Financial Aid and Scholarships in Neuberger Hall lobby.
+The full policy is online at www.pdx.edu/finaid/eligibility.
+Printed copies can be found at the Office of Student Financial Aid and Scholarships.